matt-platts/react-dynamic-form/README.md

 # SLGS-React

+A rewrite of the SLGS application in React.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts